vrstelios/Rock-Scissors-Paper-Agent/README.md

 ## Conclusion

-The combination of a balanced dataset, improved CNN architecture, and a counter-move strategy transformed the agent from 60% to **98% win rate**.
+The combination of a balanced dataset, improved CNN architecture, and a counter-move strategy transformed the agent  **98% win rate**.
 The CNN outperforms MLP and KNN because it understands spatial patterns in images rather than treating pixels independently.
 The counter-move strategy is the key insight — an agent that correctly identifies the opponent's gesture will always play the winning response.